JFK (film): Home media and alternate versions

 The original theatrical cut of JFK was released on VHS and Laserdisc on May 20, 1992.

-The "Director's Cut" of the film, extending it to 206 minutes, was released on VHS and laserdisc in 1993.
+The "Director's Cut" of the film, extending it to 205 minutes, was released on VHS and laserdisc in 1993.

 The Director's Cut was released on DVD in 1997.
-The theatrical cut has not been released on physical media in the US since the 1992 laserdisc, although it has been released on both DVD and Blu-ray internationally.
-As of 2018, the theatrical cut and the director's cut are both available for digital download and streaming in the United States.

 On January 16, 2001, the Director's Cut was re-released on DVD as part of the Oliver Stone Collection box-set, with the film on one disc and supplemental material on the second.
 Stone contributed several extras to this edition, including an audio commentary, two multimedia essays, and 54 minutes' worth of deleted/extended scenes with optional commentary by Stone.

 On November 11, 2003, a "Special Edition" DVD of the Director's Cut was released with the film on one disc and all of the extras from the 2001 edition on a second disc, in addition to a 90-minute documentary entitled, Beyond JFK: The Question of Conspiracy.

 The Director's Cut was released on Blu-ray on November 11, 2008.
 The disc features many of the extras included on the previous DVD releases, including the Beyond JFK: The Question of Conspiracy documentary.

+The theatrical cut was not released on physical media in the US for many years after the first 1992 laserdisc and VHS releases, although it was released on DVD in the United Kingdom as a poor quality non-anamorphic transfer.
+The theatrical cut and the director's cut were both made available for digital download and streaming in the United States.

+On December 19, 2023, Shout!
+Factory, through their Shout Select label, released both the theatrical and extended versions together as a boxset on UHD & Blu-ray.
+However, while the director's cut was made available on the 4K disc, the theatrical cut has only been included as a remastered Blu-ray disc.

 In popular culture

 Seinfeld spoofed the film in the 1992 episode "The Boyfriend".

 The "back and to the left" scene was parodied on an episode on the cult animated sitcom The Critic.

-The film is referenced twice in the 90s sitcom Family Matters by Waldo Faldo, who pronounces the name literally.
-During a date with Laura Winslow, he says "We should've seen 'Jifkuh'."
-When Laura corrects him with "Oh you mean JFK.", he responds "I know how it's spelled!"
-The second time was following his date with Maxine, where the movie choices were either Malcolm X (which he believes stood for the Roman numeral 10) or "Jifkuh".
+The film was briefly discussed in Chuck Klosterman's 2023 book The Nineties.

-The film was used for Stan Dane’s book Prayer Man: The Exoneration of Lee Harvey Oswald to have high quality frames of the James Darnell film to support a theory that a man standing on the Depository front steps during the assassination, referred to as "prayer man", is Oswald.
+The film was used for Stan Dane's book Prayer Man: The Exoneration of Lee Harvey Oswald to have high quality frames of the James Darnell film to support a theory that a man standing on the Depository front steps during the assassination, referred to as "prayer man", is Oswald.